rscircus/rscircus.github.io/_posts/2023-08-27-python-and-large-datasets.md

 My recommendation from today would be:

-- **Single-machine & Speedup needed**: Start with NumExpr if exists need to optimize specific mathematical expressions on arrays.
+- **Single-machine & Speedup needed**: Start with NumExpr if need to optimize specific mathematical expressions on arrays exists.
 - **Beyond-memory and Out-of-core**: Use `dask` if hitting limits of your machine due to dataset size beating memory size.
 It'll be easier if you want to parallelize computations later on to **distribute**.

 ## Further Reading